-‘Monsters’, the first collection of Kevin’s own songs, was released in 2009 under the name Herm.
-Ireland’s leading alternative music magazine (Hot Press) and radio station (Phantom FM) included it in their top ten Irish albums of the year.
-Reviewers drew favourable comparisons with artists such as Beck, The Eels, Tom Waits and Badly Drawn Boy.
-The single ‘Year of the Horse’, a duet featuring Nina Hynes, received an honourable mention in the International Song Competition, whose judges include Tom Waits, Ray Davies and Robert Smith.
-The video for the single ‘Heads’, directed by fellow former Bliss member Ian Benjamin Kenny, was nominated for an Irish Music Television Award.
+‘Monsters’, the first collection of his own songs, was released under the name Herm in 2009.
+Ireland’s leading alternative music magazine (Hot Press) and radio station (Phantom FM) included it in their top ten Irish albums of the year and reviewers drew favourable comparisons with artists such as Beck, The Eels and Tom Waits.

-In 2010, Kevin and his friend Paul Clancy began performing Paul’s songs under the name Clancy.
-Together, they made an album entitled ‘Road to the Heart’.
+In 2010, Kevin and his friend Paul Clancy began performing as a duo under the name Clancy.
+They recorded an album together called ‘Road to the Heart’.
 Sadly, Paul passed away shortly after its completion.
-The album was released posthumously and the Irish Independent described it as “an accomplished, meditative collection…moving and beautiful”.
+The album was released posthumously, and the Irish Independent described it as “an accomplished, meditative collection…moving and beautiful”.
 Four more songs that the pair had been working on were released as the Clancy EP in 2011.

 The second collection of Kevin’s songs, “Make It Up”, was released in 2019 and reveals a development in Kevin’s song-writing from the quirky and edgy indie pop of his debut to a more reflective and organic approach.
 Described as “accomplished and impressive” (Hot Press), “refined and contemplative” (Connacht Tribune), the album is available on all digital platforms now.